AI

 What Zapier AI actually does (and does not)

 The reality is narrower.
 Zapier’s AI Agents work when 80% accuracy is acceptable.
+Agents can take actions only in apps you have explicitly connected, and they cap autonomous actions at 10 on free, 40 on pro before asking for human confirmation.
 For everything else, you are building traditional if-this-then-that flows with AI APIs bolted on.

 Which is fine for simple stuff.
-Pull data, send to GPT, post result somewhere.
+Pull data, send to an LLM, post result somewhere.
 But that is not intelligent automation.
 That’s using AI as a glorified text processor in a rigid workflow.

-The bigger limitation: Zapier lacks features like hosted AI agents, autonomous decision-making, and natural language processing for complex tasks.
-You get 8,000 app integrations but limited ability to build actual intelligence into your workflows.
+The bigger limitation: Zapier still lacks true autonomous decision-making and complex multi-step reasoning.
+You get massive app coverage but limited ability to build actual intelligence into your workflows.
+And as anyone who has tried to build reliable AI agents knows, the gap between “demo works” and “production works” is enormous.

 When an app updates its API, workflows break silently with no alerts, no rollback, hours of manual recovery.
 For AI workflows running critical business processes, that is unacceptable.